-- Students in the on-campus sections are required to attend the class in person. - Your e-mail of record at UCF will be used for communication. - My preferred method of communication (other than in person) is e-mail.
+- Your e-mail of record at UCF will be used for communication. - My preferred method of communication (other than in person) is e-mail.
 It is checked regularly including on weekends. - If you have questions, out of office hours.
 E-mail me and I will get back to you within a reasonable time.